★ BEST INVESTING TOOLS COMPARISON ★

 The bottom line

 OpenCorporates and SEC.gov (EDGAR) cover a lot of the same ground (2 shared categories, APIs & data feeds and regulatory filings monitoring), so for the basics you won't go far wrong with either.
 SEC.gov (EDGAR) simply does more: 9 categories to OpenCorporates's 3, including official sources, improved filings, and insider data.
-OpenCorporates counters by keeping things simpler.
+OpenCorporates counters by being completely free.

 Key differences at a glance